JayBeeDe/ansible_collections/jaybeede/linux_desktop/roles/gnome/README.md

 ------------- | -----------
-user | The target machine session username home | The target machine session username's home directory email | Email to display on the gnome banner message git_rootrepo | Path to the git root repo (personal) nickname | Nickname to display on the gnome banner message tokenGithub | GitHub token to bypass GitHub API limitation when downloading gnome extension
+user | The target machine session username home | The target machine session username's home directory legal_email | Legal email to display on the gnome banner message legal_name | Legal name to display on the gnome banner message git_rootrepo | Path to the git root repo (personal) tokenGithub | GitHub token to bypass GitHub API limitation when downloading gnome extension

 Example Playbook